Infant dental exams

 Assess Tongue Posture & Movements

 Your child’s tongue plays a critical role in their ability to eat, sleep, and talk optimally.
 It also can impact whether your child needs braces later.
-Our dentists will check for any tethered tongue or lip tissues that may impede development and suggest early interventions if needed.
+Our dentists will check for tongue tie or lip tie concerns that may impede development, and they will suggest early interventions if needed.

 Discuss Nutrition & Feeding Options